turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 "Good morning, Frank!"
 ```

-When we put that into IRB it just spits back the same string.
-If we were writing a proper program, we'd want it to greet the user with their name rather than `"Frank"`.
+When we put that into IRB, it just spits back the same string.
+If we were writing a proper program, we'd want it to greet the user with their name, rather than `"Frank"`.

 What we need to do is combine a variable with the string.
 There are two ways to do that.

 #### String Concatenation

-The simplistic approach is called **string concatenation** which is joins strings together with the plus sign:
+The simplistic approach is called *string concatenation*, which is joins strings together with the plus sign:

 {% irb %}
 $ name = "Frank"
 $ puts "Good morning, " + name + "!"
 {% endirb %}

-In the first line we set up a variable to hold the name.
-In the second line we print the string `"Good morning, ` combined with the value of the variable `name` and the string `"!"`.
+In the first line, we set up a variable to hold the name.
+In the second line, we print the string `"Good morning, ` , combined with the value of the variable `name` and the string `"!"`.

 #### String Interpolation

-The second approach is to use *string interpolation* where we stick data into the middle of a string.
+The second approach is to use *string interpolation*, where we stick data into the middle of a string.

-String interpolation only works on a double-quoted string.
 Within the string we use the interpolation marker `#{}`.
 Inside those brackets we can put any variables or Ruby code which will be evaluated, converted to a string, and output in that spot of the outer string.
+String interpolation only works on a double-quoted string.

 Our previous example could be rewritten like this:

 {% irb %}
 $ name = "Frank"
 $ puts "Good morning, #{name}!"
 {% endirb %}

-If you compare the output you'll see that they give the exact same results.
+If you compare the output, you'll see that they give the exact same results.
 The interpolation style tends to be fewer characters to type and fewer open/close quotes and plus signs to forget.

 ##### Executing Code Inside Interpolation